sahilshirsekar/paymate/README.md

 # PayMate

 Welcome to the Paymate!
-This project aims to replicate the basic functionality of PayTM, allowing users to perform transactions, view their account balance, and interact with other users.
+This project aims to allow users to perform transactions, view their account balance, and interact with other users.

 ## Features